University College policies

 - ASU accepts college-level (not remedial) courses in which the student has earned a grade of "C-" (scale is 4.00="A") or better from regionally accredited colleges and universities.

-- Acceptable academic credits earned at other institutions that are based on a different unit of credit than the one prescribed by the Arizona Board of Regents are subject to conversion before being transferred to ASU.
+- Acceptable academic credits earned at other institutions that are based on a different unit of credit than the one prescribed by the Arizona Board of Regents (PDF) are subject to conversion before being transferred to ASU.
 All ASU students must meet graduation requirements (university, college, major and General Studies requirements) in order to earn a bachelor's degree.

 - Grades and honor points earned at other colleges and universities are considered for admission, but the ASU cumulative grade point average is based solely upon coursework taken at ASU.